Share-Offer

-Community Share Offer
+Community Share Investment offer

-What are Community Shares?
+What are

 Community shares are a unique form of investment that have been used by over 500 communities to save and create organisations or businesses that are important to them.
 It’s a user friendly name for withdrawable, non-transferable share capital.
 Community shares are a form of equity uniquely available to co-operative and community benefit societies.
 They are a flexible and effective way to raise finance for community initiatives.